giuliano2014/labelleassiette-test-api/README.md

 # labelleassiette-test-api

-This only the API crud of test
+This is only the API crud of test.

-I've used Express Generator and MongoDB
+I've used Express Generator and MongoDB.

 **To launch the test, follow steps behind :**

-1° git clone of the repository
+1. git clone of the repository

 2° git fetch --all